Ram-Ram007/insta-clone/README.md

 - Get the maximum likes posts. select postid, count(postid) from likes GROUP BY postid HAVING COUNT(postid)>1 order by count(postid) desc limit 2;

+- In Edina, sort posts by title in forward. select * from posts where userid=1 ORDER BY postcontent;

+- In Paula, sort post by date backward. select * from posts where userid=4 ORDER BY postdate DESC;

+- Filter today posted posts.
+	select * from posts where postdate= 'today';